 (Updated 2022) A lot of service professionals spend a lot of time and energy passing on expenses to their customers.
 Maybe you’re an interior designer and you buy furniture for your clients, then pass on a marked-up cost.
 Maybe you’re a painter and you buy the paint for your client.
 Maybe you’re an IT professional and you pay for various subscriptions for your clients.
 Whatever your job, it is common practice to purchase things on behalf of others and then pass those costs on later in an invoice, with or without markup.
 QuickBooks has a well-integrated method for making this process take no time at all and for ensuring that you don’t forget to invoice your clients for anything they should be paying for.

 You can watch our YouTube video on this process here.

 Whether you enter your expense into QuickBooks as a bill, check, or expense, you can mark it as billable.
-This means you will both enter the name of the customer that the expense will be paid for by, as well as checking off the billable box.
+This means you will both enter the name of the customer that the expense will be paid for by, as well as check off the billable box.
 If you want to markup the cost you can enter the applicable percentage.
 When you save your transaction the expense gets recorded as usual, and a non-posting transaction is also recorded called a billable expense.

 Above is a sample expense screen for some lights purchased from Dan’s Lighting that was for a project you were doing for Diego Rodriquez.
 If you don’t see the billable, customer, and markup fields on your screen you may have to activate them first or upgrade to a higher level of QuickBooks Online.